 With a wide price range, the Ibanez GB series of signature guitars offers a number of options for players looking to gain that fat, warm Benson tone in their own playing.

 The GB10 model does come with a fairly significant price tag, the high-quality and signature Benson tone that this guitar provides have kept it at the forefront of the jazz guitar signature model marketplace.

 Other Ibanez Models (in order of popularity)

-As well, since the Tele is either a solid-body design, or solid-body with F holes, it can be played at high volumes without the risk of feedback.
+Since the Tele is either a solid-body design or solid-body with F holes, it can be played at high volumes without the risk of feedback.